 Learning objectives first day:

-• new insights in male/female communication at work
+• New insights on male/female communication at work

-• new tools to impact engagement, advancement and retention of women at team level
+• New tools to impact engagement, advancement and retention of women

 Second day – Your inclusive organisation: